JereKuusela/valheim-upgrade_world/publish/README.md

 # Upgrade

 1. Runs a modified genloc command which allows redistributing unplaced locations to already generated areas.
-2. Skip zones that didn't get a new loctaion.
+2. Skip zones that didn't get a new location.
 3. For each redistributed location, destroy everything within the location exterior radius and place the location to the world.

 # Regenerate